fuguigui/fuguigui.github.io/source/_posts/PAI-06.md

 ---
 title: Probabilistic Planning
 date: 2020-01-28
-tags: [probabilistic artificial intelligence, reinforcement learning]
+tags: [AI, Reinforcement Learning, Markov]
-categories: course notes
+categories: [Learning Notes]
+mathjax: true
 ---

 How do we use inference we keep tracking over time in order to act?